taktsun/ERV_simulation/README.md

 	    renv::restore()

  5. Run 3 R scripts to reproduce the results.
-Start new R session (Ctrl+Shift+F10 in Windows) before you run each script.
+Start new R session (Ctrl+Shift+F10 in Windows) before you run each simulation or reanalysis.

 	- sim1_VAR(1).R
 	- sim2_lorenz.R
-	- reanalysis_main.R
+	- reanalysis_main.R, then RMSE_bootstrap.R

 Step 1 to 4 are detailed in the vignette on [reproducing a WORCS project](https://cjvanlissa.github.io/worcs/articles/reproduce.html).

-## Troubleshooting with rstan and StanHeaders

-rstan and StanHeaders are two required packages to estimate multilevel modeling with brms.
-However, there might be compatibility of the CRAN versions of the two packages on R version >= 4.2 (as of Mar 2023).
-If you encounter problems with running brms models (in reanalysis_main.R), run the below two lines to install the developer versions of rstan and StanHeaders:

-	remove.packages(c("StanHeaders", "rstan"))
-	install.packages("rstan", repos = c("https://mc-stan.org/r-packages/", getOption("repos")))

 <!-- If your project deviates from the steps outlined in the vignette on     -->
 <!-- reproducing a WORCS project, please provide your own advice for         -->